side-projects-42/Sidebar-Blog/content/pages/posts/jamstack.md

 ---
 title: How To Choose An Interior Designer

+JAMstack websites don’t use the microservices architecture, but they go for the micro frontends architecture.
+Each static page with HTML and JavaScript is a micro frontend.
+And they can use any REST API, including the one built on the microservices architecture.
 subtitle: >-
   Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.